Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 .
 ## Login as the Artist
-Replace "TamikoThiel" here with the name of the new artist and login using the name and password you created above: https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/
+Replace "TamikoThiel" in this URL with the name of the new artist, and then login using the name and password you created above: https://hiddenhistoriesjtown.org/artists/TamikoThiel/php/web/dashboard/

-Note that to avoid having all the artist layers pile up in the same place in Japantown, the default GPS location of the layer is in Alviso Marina County Park!
+NOTE: to avoid having all the artist layers pile up in the same place in Japantown, the default GPS location of the layer is in Alviso Marina County Park!
 To change this:
 1. First the admin has to change the GPS location in the ArpoiseDirectory.
 See link to that tutorial in the [Next Steps](#next-steps) section at the bottom of this page.
 2. Then the artist has to change the GPS location in their own layers (see tutorial on creating augments with porPOIse): https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md